RafaMMas/IberianFishHSMs/README.md

 bathymetry.
-In particular, it includes data on velocity and depth for 40 simulated flows and the substrate composition and cover availability in the 400-m reach of the Serpis River (Eastern Iberian Peninsula) studied by Muñoz-Mas et all.
-(2024).
+In particular, it includes data on velocity and depth for 40 simulated flows and the substrate composition and cover availability in the 400-m reach of the Serpis River (Eastern Iberian Peninsula) studied by Muñoz-Mas et al. (2024).
 The data and subsequent analyses are intended to show the capabilities of the package and do not imply the species are present in this reach of the Serpis River or along its water course.
 For simplicity the data are stored in four separated files that